 We have audited Energy Transfer Equity, L.P.'s (a Delaware limited partnership) internal control over financial reporting as of December 31, 2011, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Energy Transfer Equity, L.P.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting (Management's Report).
+Energy Transfer Equity, L.P.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting (Management's Report).
 Our responsibility is to express an opinion on Energy Transfer Equity, L.P.'s internal control over financial reporting based on our audit.
-Our audit of, and opinion on, Energy Transfer Equity, L.P.'s internal control over financial reporting does not include internal control over financial reporting of Lone Star NGL Asset Holdings LLC (formerly LDH Energy Asset Holdings LLC), a consolidated subsidiary, whose financial statements reflect total assets and revenues constituting 11 and 4 percent, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2011.
-As indicated in Management's Report, LDH Energy Asset Holdings LLC was acquired during 2011 and therefore, management's assertion on the effectiveness of Energy Transfer Equity, L.P.'s internal control over financial reporting excluded internal control over financial reporting of Lone Star NGL Asset Holdings LLC (formerly LDH Energy Asset Holdings LLC was acquired during 2011 and therefore, management's assertion on the effectiveness of Energy Transfer Equity, L.P.'s internal control over financial reporting excluded internal control over financial reporting of Lone Star NGL Asset Holdings LLC (formerly LDH Energy Asset Holdings LLC).
+Our audit of, and opinion on, Energy Transfer Equity, L.P.'s internal control over financial reporting does not include internal control over financial reporting of Lone Star NGL Asset Holdings LLC (formerly LDH Energy Asset Holdings LLC), a consolidated subsidiary, whose financial statements as of and for the year ended December 31, 2011.
+As indicated in Management's Report, LDH Energy Asset Holdings LLC was acquired during 2011 and therefore, management's assertion on the effectiveness of Energy Transfer Equity, L.P.'s internal control over financial reporting to be consolidated internal consolidated financial statement amounts as of and for the year ended December 31, 2011.
+As indicated in Management's Report, LDH Energy Asset Holdings LLC (formerly LDH Energy Asset Holdings LLC) over financial reporting of Lone Star NGL Asset Holdings 2011 and therefore, management's assertion on the effectiveness of Energy Transfer Equity, L.P.'s internal control over financial reporting excluded internal control over financial reporting Asset Holdings LLC (formerly LDH Energy Asset Holdings LLC).